Hesperian Health Guides

 - Try to tell a friend or someone you trust about things that worry or upset you, or that make you sad or angry.
 You may begin to understand why you feel the way you do and what you can do to feel better.

-- Meet together regularly with other people who are working to stay free of alcohol or drugs.
+- Meet regularly one-on-one or with groups of other people who are working to stay free of alcohol or drugs.